Symmetry Fractionalization, Defects, and Gauging of Topological Phases: -Crossed Modularity

 In the defect theory described by a $G$-crossed BTC $\ext{C}{G}$, the situation becomes more complicated.
 Clearly, the $\mathcal{C}_{\bf 0}$ subcategory, which describes the original topological phase without defects, must behave exactly the same as described above.
 In other words, when $S_{a_{\bf 0} b_{\bf 0}}$ is a unitary matrix (when restricted to topological charge labels $a,b \in \mathcal{C}_{\bf 0}$), so that $\mathcal{C}_{\bf 0}$ is a UMTC, the ground states on a torus without defect branches are described exactly as above and the operators $S_{a_{\bf 0} b_{\bf 0}}$ and $T_{a_{\bf 0} b_{\bf 0}}= \theta_{b_{\bf 0}} \delta_{a_{\bf 0} b_{\bf 0}}$ provide a projective representation of the modular transformations in the subtheory without defects.
 We call this restriction to the defect-free theory on the torus the $({\bf 0,0})$-sector and denote the corresponding modular transformations defined in this way as $\mathcal{S}^{({\bf 0,0})}$ and $\mathcal{T}^{({\bf 0,0})}$.

-When we allow for the inclusion of defects in the theory, we can produce twisted sectors on the torus, each of which is labeled by two group elements ${\bf g}, {\bf h} \in G$, which correspond to defect branch lines that, respectively, wind around the two non-contractible cycles of the torus, as shown in Fig.~\ref{fig:degtorus}.
-The original UMTC $\mathcal{C}_{\bf 0}$ is described by the trivial twist sector $({\bf g,h})=({\bf 0,0})$.
-One can obtain a state in the $({\bf g,h})$-twisted sector from the $({\bf 0,0})$-sector by adiabatically creating a ${\bf h , h}^{-1}$ defect pair from vacuum, transporting the ${\bf h}$-defect around the meridional cycle (in the positive sense), pair annihilating the defect pair, and then doing the same process with an ${\bf g, g}^{-1}$ defect pair winding around the longitudinal cycle.
+When we allow for the inclusion of defects in the theory, we can produce defect sectors on the torus, each of which is labeled by two group elements ${\bf g}, {\bf h} \in G$, which correspond to the accumulated defect branch lines that, respectively, wind around the $l$ and $m$ cycles of the torus, as shown in Fig.~\ref{fig:gTorusL}.
+The original UMTC $\mathcal{C}_{\bf 0}$ is described by the trivial defect sector $({\bf g,h})=({\bf 0,0})$.
+One can obtain a state in the $({\bf g,h})$-sector from the $({\bf 0,0})$-sector by adiabatically creating a ${\bf h , h}^{-1}$ defect pair from vacuum, transporting the ${\bf h}$-defect around the cycle $m$ (in the positive sense), pair annihilating the defect pair, and then doing the same process with an ${\bf g, g}^{-1}$ defect pair winding around the cycle $l$.
 This is only possible when

 since otherwise the group element ascribed to the defects would necessarily change type as they crossed the other defect branch line wrapping around the complementary cycle, making it impossible to pair-annihilate the defects or close the branch line on itself.

-In this way, we see that the topological charge line that runs through the interior of the torus around the longitudinal cycle can only take values in $\mathcal{C}_{\bf g}$, since it must be created by a ${\bf g}$-defect encircling the cycle.
-Moreover, this topological charge must be ${\bf h}$-invariant, since the charge lines cross the $\bf h$-branch.
-Similarly, the topological charge line that runs through the exterior of the torus around the meridional cycle can only take ${\bf g}$-invariant topological charge values in $\mathcal{C}_{\bf h}$.
+In this way, we see that the topological (defect) flux line that runs through the interior of the torus around the cycle $l$ can only take values in $\mathcal{C}_{\bf g}$, since it must be created by a ${\bf g}$-defect encircling the cycle.
+Moreover, this topological charge must be ${\bf h}$-invariant, since the flux lines cross the ${\bf h}$-branch.
+Similarly, the topological flux line that runs through the exterior of the torus around the cycle $m$ can only take ${\bf g}$-invariant topological charge values in $\mathcal{C}_{\bf h}$.
 It is clear that states from different $(\bf g,\bf h)$-sectors cannot be superposed, since the defects are extrinsic, confined objects, which can be thought of as defining distinct superselection sectors.